On the Emergence of Induction Heads for In-Context Learning: Induction Heads in Simplified Transformers

-Although not used in practice due to computational overhead, merged key-query matrices are commonly used in theoretical works \citep{edelman2024evolution, nichani2024transformers}.
-MLPs are neither necessary nor useful for the task at hand.
-The disentangled residual is equivalent to a very large residual stream dimension, where all activations become almost orthogonal.
+\paragraph{Justification.} Merged key-query matrices are commonly used in theoretical works \citep{edelman2024evolution, nichani2024transformers}.
+We do not use MLPs since they are neither necessary nor useful for the task at hand.
+The disentangled transformer has the same expressivity as a regular transformer with a large residual dimension.

-\section{Training Dynamics}
+\subsection{Training Dynamics}